mbparks/StarshipSimulatorASMR/README.md

 # Starship ASMR Simulator

-**A browser-based ambient starship cockpit experience designed for relaxation, immersion, and creative production.**
+**A browser-based ambient starship cockpit experience designed for relaxation, immersion, and creative production.
+It is an interactive painting, drawn with bits and keystrokes versus paint and brushes.**

 *Authored by M.B.
 Parks*